Dallas joins Northern Ireland absentees

 Northern Ireland suffered another blow for their crucial World Cup qualifier against Lithuania on Thursday after Stuart Dallas withdrew from the squad.

-Manager Ian Baraclough said the Leeds United utility man had been forced to pull out for personal reasons.
+The Leeds United utility man pulled out of the Lithuania and Switzerland qualifiers for personal reasons.

 Northern Ireland are already without injured key defender Jonny Evans while his brother Corry and striker Josh Magennis are also out due to knocks.